 The interior.
 Triumph over death.

-The Cathedral Museum – this small museum is given over to religious art and includes interesting vestments that have been used during the procession of the Volto Santo since Medieval times.
+The Cathedral Museum – this small museum is given over to religious art and includes interesting vestments that have been used during the Volto Santo Festival since Medieval times.

 Lucca, the city of a hundred churches